 The Leaning Pose

 One of the most simple and versatile model pose ideas is to have your subject stand with one leg slightly forward, and one hand resting on a wall or railing.
 This is a classic model pose that works for almost any gender, age or size of model.
-The legs can be a little wider than usual to make the model appear more balanced and is especially good for creating a feminine look in female models.
+The legs can be a little wider than usual to make the model appear more balanced and is especially good for creating a feminine look in female escorts.
 It also helps to draw the viewer’s attention to the face by creating a leading line with the hands and arms.

 The Hands-on-Hip Pose